 Because roots are freely floating in an aeroponic system, this condition is much less likely to occur.
 Plants will continue their crop cycle seamlessly and efficiently once they’re transplanted from a seedling or cloning tray to their final grow location.

 Similarly, plants could be harvested individually without the fear of disturbing the roots of the rest of the crop.
 This could save a lot of time by increasing your yield rate.

 Growing Crops Year-Round

 Aeroponic systems can be grown indoors or outdoors depending on the weather conditions of your region.
 Consequently, you can fine-tune the conditions to yield your favorite crops, regardless of the current season.

 Many systems can be designed on wheels allowing them to be easily moved outdoors during warmer seasons.

 Adding an automatic timer and high efficient LED grow lights to an aeroponic garden makes growing indoors all year around a simple task.
 With Full Spectrum lighting there’s no longer a need to have different types of bulbs and Lighting systems.

 Technology has revolutionized the grow light industry propelled by the increasing popularity of indoor farms.
 The cost to purchase and operate indoor full spectrum LED grow lights is a fraction of the price from 2 years ago.
-See our article on The Best LED Grow Lights for more information.
+See our full guide on Lighting Requirements for more information.